A GOP county commissioner, Lew Gaiter is running a low-key race for Colorado governor

 Republican Larimer County Commissioner Lew Gaiter has a rather unconventional campaign style in his bid for governor.
 He doesn’t boast of his fundraising prowess or how often he’s out on the trail.

-Instead, during a recent public appearance in Aspen, he said he might have raised the least amount of money in the race so far.
-And later, in an interview with The Colorado Independent, he said, “I would bet I put less time in this campaign than maybe anybody else.”
+Instead, during one September public appearance in Aspen, he said he might have raised the least amount of money in the race so far.
+And a month later, in an interview with The Colorado Independent, he said, “I would bet I put less time in this campaign than maybe anybody else.”

 But the 57-year-old cowboy-hat-wearing candidate has filed paperwork to run for governor in 2018 instead of re-election as a county commissioner even though he’s confident he would keep his seat.
 It’s not that big a leap, he maintains.
 County commissioners in Colorado get executive, legislative and quasi-judicial experience in the job.
 A bid for governor is something he’s considered for three years as the next step in his political career.